johnwcowan/r7rs-work/RangesCowan.md

 # Ranges

-Ranges are
+Ranges are immutable
 collections that can be enumerated but are represented algorithmically rather than by a per-element data structure.

-A range is specified by a lower bound, which can be of any type, a length (number of elements), a comparator, and an indexer function that maps the lower bound and a non-negative exact integer less than the length
+A range is specified by a lower bound (which can be of any type), a length (number of elements), a comparator, and an indexer function that maps the lower bound and a non-negative exact integer less than the length